 Ensure that the file path and files being imported are from trusted sources.

-Follow the guidance of PEP 551 and PEP 578 to eliminate potentially dangerous default behaviour from calls into the Python runtime and in the use of audit hooks (see the General Recommendations contained in “PEP 551 -- Security transparency in the Python runtime” and “PEP 578 Python Runtime Audit Hooks”.
+Follow the guidance of PEP 578 to eliminate potentially dangerous default behaviour from calls into the Python runtime and in the use of audit hooks (see the General Recommendations contained in “PEP 578 Python Runtime Audit Hooks”).

 Verify that the release version of the product does not use default entry points (python.exe on Windows, and pythonX.Y on other platforms) since these are executable from the command line and do not have hooks enabled by default.